BackupChain®: Backup Software and Toolset Made for IT Professionals

-If you are looking for a network backup software with file versioning for Windows Server 2016 or older versions, have a look at BackupChain, the most advanced backup versioning tool with over 40,000 users in over 60 countries.
+If you are looking for a backup solution that backs up from and to network servers with file versioning capabilities for Windows 10 or Windows Server 2019 or older versions, have a look at BackupChain, it’s the professional backup tool with tens of thousands of users in over 80 countries.
 Check out the summary and download the full version for a test drive, it only takes a few minutes to start your first backup!

 Backup From and To Network Shares Automatically